-	Many people suffer from diabetes and high blood pressure, so they might think it’s too hard to follow a diet that excludes salt and sugar.
-However, it’s possible to do so and still enjoy yummy foods.
-Many times, the key is knowing how to enjoy them.
+Many people suffer from diabetes and high blood pressure and might think it’s too hard to follow a diet that excludes salt and sugar.
+However, it’s possible to do so and still enjoy some tasty foods.
+Many times, the key is knowing how to eat them.

 For example, you can eat carrots, but preferably raw, since, when they’re cooked, they tend to be rich in glucose.

-It’s possible to eat a healthy diet for the needs of both conditions, without depriving yourself of yummy foods.
-Here, we tell you what you can eat if you suffer from diabetes and hypertension.
-Take note!
+It’s possible to eat a healthy diet for the needs of both conditions without depriving yourself of tasty foods.
+Here, we tell you what you can eat if you suffer from diabetes and high blood pressure.

 Tips for diabetics and people with high blood pressure

-It’s very important that you respect the recommendations of your doctor concerning what you can and can’t eat, or what foods you should reduce and avoid.
+It’s extremely important that you respect your doctor’s recommendations concerning what you can and can’t eat, or what foods you should reduce and avoid.

-Aside from what you eat, there are certain habits that can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.
+Aside from what you eat, certain habits can make the difference between leading a healthy life or one where your diabetes and high blood pressure symptoms don’t allow you to perform your daily activities.